 As the respondent described it, the police looked angry and ordered them to hand over their phones and power banks.
 After they did so, the officers started to check in every clothing and every part of their bodies.
-While strip-searching them the policemen also checked women’s bodies.
+The respondent described that while strip-searching them, the policemen also checked women’s bodies.
 They also ordered the men of the group to fully undress.
-At the same time, police officers also checked the kid’s bodies.
-One of them was only seven years old.
+The respondent recounted that at the same time, police officers also checked the kid’s bodies.
+One of them was seven years old.
 They asked them to stay in a position with the arms raised so they could check their bodies more easily.

-After the examination, the police asked all the family to separate, the men on one side and the women and children on the other.
+After the examination, the police reportedly asked all the family to separate, the men on one side and the women and children on the other.
 As the wife of the respondent did not want to get separated from her husband she did not move.
-Subsequently, the police pushed the woman.
-According to the respondent, she almost fell to the ground.
+According to the respondent, the police then pushed the woman and she almost fell to the ground.

-All the men of the families and one minor had to walk a few meters towards the lush forest, it was there that they ordered them to lay on the ground.
-It had just snowed so the ground was extremely cold.
+All the men of the families and one minor had to walk a few meters towards the lush forest, it was there that they reportedly ordered them to lay on the ground.
+The respondent described that it had just snowed so the ground was extremely cold.
 All the men had to lay down in the snow onto their bellies just wearing their underwear.
-Four of the eight border police started beating them with batons, after some seconds, they ordered them to stand up again but they kept beating them.
+The respondent claimed that four of the eight officers started beating them with batons, after some seconds, they ordered them to stand up again, but they kept beating them.
 According to the respondent, his sons were hearing how the police were beating them.

 “My family had to wait 15 minutes while the police were beating me.”

 Afterwards, the police asked all of them to get into the vehicles.
 They dropped them at the border and told them to walk back into Bosnia.